AEAS Testing Terms and Conditions

 Students must complete the AEAS registration form in full and with accurate information.
 Any testing undertaken based on inaccurate information will be considered invalid.
 Students that provide inaccurate information may be banned from re-testing or allowed to re-test at their own cost.
 This decision is at the discretion of AEAS and is final.

 AEAS Test Centres will provide information to students about the process for paying the AEAS Test Fee.
 This may vary based on the Test Centre arrangements.

 All students registering for testing in China must pay the full test fee a minimum of 7 business days before the scheduled test date as directed by AEAS or the Test Centre and/or as stated in the registration confirmation email.
 Registration will be confirmed by email once payment has been received.

-Brisbane, Sydney, Adelaide, Perth and Hong Kong
+Brisbane, Sydney, Adelaide, Perth, Hong Kong, Vietnam and Thailand

 Students registering for testing in Melbourne must pay the test fee

 • before the day of testing by bank transfer, cash or credit card.